If the extension stopped working -what seems to be- all of a sudden, there are a few possible reasons for this:

 2. Invalid API Key

-• The user lost access.
+The user may have lost access.
 If the Airtable user that set up miniExtensions doesn't have access to the base anymore, the Airtable API key that was used to connect Airtable with miniExtensions will not be valid anymore.
 Therefore the connection between the two will become invalidated (unauthorized).

 3. Read-only Access